MELEKDERGAA/Hexapod_robot/README.md

 # Hexapod_robot
-this is a hexapod project which been developed by me and my friend
+this is a hexapod project which been developed by me and my friend \n
 #CAD
 the cad file contain all part of the hexapod and we created the cad with SOLIDWORKS